arkency/posts/posts/2015-03-12-exploring-gregs-event-store-part-2.md

 ## Using projections

 Projections allow us to run functions over streams.
-It is interesting method to collect data from different streams to build datamodels for our app.
+It is interesting method to collect data from different streams to build data models for our app.
 There is Web UI to manage projection available at `127.0.0.1:2113/projections`.
-There you can create projection with specific name and source code.
+You can create there projection with specific name and source code.
 After all you can call it using unique URL.
 Lets check following examples.
-A the beginning we have to prepare some sample events.
-I’ve following events to stream:
+At the beginning we have to prepare some sample events.
+I’ve added following events to stream:

 ```
 [{